 There are many questions to consider when choosing an international payment gateway.
 Here are some of the most important ones:

 When selecting the best international payment gateway solution for an e-commerce website, there is no one-size-fits-all answer.
-Each country has regulations and preferred payment types, which means the best payment gateway for one country may not be the best choice for another.
+Each country has its own regulations and preferred payment types, so the best payment gateway for one country may not be the best choice for another.

 Some of the most popular international payment options include PayPal, Stripe, and Square.
-This can be proven by looking at the company's websites and financial reports.
-For instance, PayPal had 392 million active user accounts worldwide as of the first quarter of 2021.
-Stripe processes hundreds of billions of dollars annually for businesses in 40 countries worldwide.
-In its turn, Square processed $112.3 billion in gross payment volume worldwide in 2020.
+This can be demonstrated by examining the company's websites and financial reports.
+For instance, PayPal had 439 million active user accounts worldwide as of late 2025.

 International payment gateways primarily aim to cover the basic needs of merchants with a global presence.
 Most commonly, providers offer essential services required to operate across various countries.

-The downside of them is that sometimes global payment gateways need more localisation.
+The downside is that global payment gateways sometimes need more localisation.
 For example, they may fail to support crucial local payment methods of one of your key markets.
 It's a pity if everything else about the particular gateway suits you.

 In such cases, the best solution for businesses that need international credit card processing is to work with multiple gateway providers.
-Let's say, one offering capabilities for operating across different regions, and a few local ones, knowing specific markets well and fully covering customers' needs in those markets.
+Let's say one offering capabilities to operate across different regions, and a few local ones, knowing specific markets well and fully covering customers' needs in those markets.